JuliaDataScience/JuliaDataScience/contents/julia_101.md

 You can find more on how to specify different format as strings in the [Julia `Dates`' documentation](https://docs.julialang.org/en/v1/stdlib/Dates/#Dates.DateFormat).
 Don't worry if you have to revisit it all the time, we ourselves have to do it all the time when working with dates and timestamps.

-According to [Julia `Dates`' documentation](https://docs.julialang.org/en/v1/stdlib/Dates/#Constructors), using the `Date(date_string,format_string)` function is fine if only called a few times.
+According to [Julia `Dates`' documentation](https://docs.julialang.org/en/v1/stdlib/Dates/#Constructors), using the `Date(date_string, format_string)` method is fine if only called a few times.
-If there are many similarly formatted date strings to parse however, it is much more efficient to first create a `DateFormat` type, and then pass it instead of a raw format string.
+If there are many similarly formatted date strings to parse, however, it is much more efficient to first create a `DateFormat` type, and then pass it instead of a raw format string.
 So our previous example would become:

 ```jl